giantswarm/mayu/docs/machine_state_transition.md

 - `running`

-In the following, we show an image that illustrates the allowed transitions from a state origin to a state destination.
+In the following, we show an image that illustrates the allowed transitions from a origin state to a destination state.

 ![](./image/statesMayu.jpg)